Byline Bank logo

 • Individuals prioritizing local banking relationships combined with digital convenience

-• Businesses planning acquisitions or ownership transitions requiring sponsor finance expertise
+• Businesses planning acquisitions or ownership transitions requiring sponsor finance experience context

 • High-net-worth individuals in the Chicagoland region interested in wealth planning and investment services